- Become a Member

 Following her presentation, Ling met with smaller seminar groups to answer questions and to discuss, among other things, projects currently in production for her series E!
 Investigates on the E!
 Network.

 The evening session featured Dr. H. William Brands, the Dickson Allen Anderson Centennial Professor of History at the University of Texas at Austin.
-His lecture was sponsored by Dr. Joan Fedor, who has attended almost every Honors Institute as Phi Theta Kappa advisor at Highline College in Washington, as a Regional Coordinator and as a member of the Honors Program Committee.
+His lecture was sponsored by Dr. Joan Fedor, who has attended almost every Honors Institute as Phi Theta Kappa advisor at Highline College in Washington, as a Regional Coordinator and as a member of the Honors Program Council.
 It's a relationship she often refers to as a "love affair."

 Fedor and her late husband, Robert Fedor, an engineer with Boeing, were among the first persons to endow Honors Institute Lectures.
 She was named an International Honorary Member at the 2008 International Convention.